A Foodcentric Life

 A Pyrex glass measuring container with light yellow batter covered in plastic.

-Step 4: Pour the batter into a container, cover and let the batter rest refrigerated for 1 hour or longer.
+Step 4: Pour the batter into a container, cover and let the batter rest refrigerated for 30 minutes(or longer).
 Can be made ahead.
 Melt butter when ready to make crepes.

 Chef's tip: Why rest the batter?
 For better results.
 So the flour hydrates, any bubbles dissipate for a smoother batter, and for more delicate crepes.
 The flavor is also better.
-Rest 1 hour minimum.
+Rest 30 minutes.
 I've made batter up to 2 days in advance then whisked well to reincorporate.
 I also get it out of the refrigerate and let it stand to get the chill off, until the temperature is closer to room temperature.

 Yellow batter in a crepe pan for making crepes, finished crepes on a plate.